delian/node-netflowv9/README.md

 **nfScope** - defines your own decoders to NetFlow v9+ Option Template scopes

+**proxy** - define a proxy destination (one or many) where the netflow packets will be retransmitted

 ## Define your own decoders for NetFlow v9+ types

 NetFlow v9 could be extended with vendor specific types and many vendors define their own.
 There could be no netflow collector in the world that decodes all the specific vendor types.